What do you really want for your children?

 Popular author and motivational speaker Wayne Dyer in What Do You Really Want for Your Children says, “Parents want their children to value themselves, to be self-reliant and independent, to take risks, to be free from stress and anxiety, to live peaceful lives, to celebrate present moments, to value wellness and creativity, and to feel a sense of purpose.”

 Most parents are practical and realistic with what they want for their children.
 They don’t usually envision their children being rich or famous, having perfect marriages, or living in beautiful homes.
-Yet they do want their children to develop a sense of tranquillity and contentedness and be able to handle the challenges of life without being overwhelmed.
+Yet they want their children to develop a sense of tranquillity and contentedness, with the capacity to handle life’s challenges without being overwhelmed.

-Condensed in a simple sentence, most parents want their children to develop the ability to one day enjoy life as high functioning, positive, fulfilled adults.
+Concisely stated, most parents want their children to develop the ability to enjoy life as high functioning, positive, fulfilled adults.
 But is this what God wants for our children?

 Chap Bettis, author of the Disciple Making Parent says, “’Surrounding us are parents making superhuman sacrifices for their children’s soccer practice, hockey practice, academic progress, and music lessons.
 We can be tempted to follow them.
 While we may give lip service to discipling our children, the reality comes when we start prioritizing activities … Here lies the crux of the matter … Each parent must decide whether he is more concerned that his child be accepted into Heaven, or ‘Harvard’.
 We all have ‘Harvards’—those worldly successes we desire for our children, but the question remains, ‘Which is most important to me?’
 Each parent must finish the sentence ‘I have no greater joy than …’”